Skip to main content

 Other types of depression

 There are different types of depression.
-Some conditions may also include depression as a symptom.
+Some mental health difficulties may also include depression as a symptom.

 Postnatal depression

-Some women develop depression after they have a baby.
+Some women develop depression during pregnancy or in the first year after having a baby.
 This is postnatal depression.
-It's treated in a similar way to other types of depression.
-This includes talking therapies and antidepressant medicines.
+Treatment can include talking therapies and antidepressant medicines.

 Postnatal depression